coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 10. Used Ridge regression on polynomial-transformed features

 ## 📁 Files
-- `King_County_Housing_Price_Prediction.ipynb` – Main notebook with full code, analysis, and models
+- `housing_price_prediction.ipynb` — Jupyter Notebook with all code, analysis, and models.
-- `housing.csv` – Dataset used for training and testing
+- `screenshots/` — Folder containing screenshots used for assignment submission and review.
-- `/screenshots/` – Images included for Coursera submission
+- `README.md` — This file, explaining the project structure and work completed.

 ## 📊 Libraries Used
 - `pandas`, `seaborn`, `matplotlib`